 Holbein: Capturing Character is organized by the Morgan Library & Museum, New York, and the Getty Museum, Los Angeles.

-The Morgan's presentation of Holbein: Capturing Character is made possible in part by the William Randolph Hearst Fund for Scholarly Research and Exhibitions and by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.
+The Morgan's presentation of Holbein: Capturing Character is made possible by major support from the Drue Heinz Charitable Trust and the William Randolph Hearst Fund for Scholarly Research and Exhibitions, and by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.

-Major support is provided by the Ricciardi Family Exhibition Fund, Joshua W. Sommer, Beatrice Stern, T. Kimball Brooker, and Alyce Williams Toonk, with additional support from Barbara G. Fleischman, Robert Dance, and Mr. and Mrs. Randall Barbato.
+Generous support is provided by the Lucy Ricciardi and Family Exhibition Fund, the Christian Humann Foundation, T. Kimball Brooker, Joshua W. Sommer, Beatrice Stern, Alyce Williams Toonk, the Robert Lehman Foundation, the Robert Lehman Fund for Exhibitions, and The Gilbert & Ildiko Butler Family Foundation.
+Additional support is provided by the Berger Collection Education Trust, the Achelis and Bodman Foundation, the Gladys Krieble Delmas Foundation, Rudy and Sally Ruggles, the Tavolozza Foundation, Barbara G. Fleischman, Robert Dance, the Samuel H. Kress Foundation, and Mr. and Mrs. Randall Barbato.
 The exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.

 Any views, findings, conclusions or recommendations expressed in this exhibition do not necessarily represent those of the National Endowment for the Humanities.